Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Entropy current and entropy production

 \section{Entropy current and entropy production}

-In this appendix we briefly review a definition of the entropy current which is first-order frame-invariant and compute the corresponding entropy production.
-Furthermore, we derive the restrictions on the constitutive relations that are imposed by requiring that solutions of the equations of motion have positive entropy production.
+In this appendix we briefly review a definition of the entropy current which is first-order frame invariant and compute the corresponding entropy production.
+Furthermore, we derive the restrictions on the constitutive relations that are imposed by requiring that solutions of the equations of motion have non-negative entropy production.

 The entropy current can be defined as~\cite{Israel1979,Israel1987}

 where here $p$, $s$, and $\mu$ refer to the pressure, entropy per particle and the chemical potential (or Gibbs potential per particle),